In 2026, a third of consumers will opt for offline (over online) brand experiences.

 3. Ensure gains.

-Treat events, like running a CX Day, in the same way.
-Put as much, if not more effort into planning the engagement, framing the why attend, developing engagement strategies, as you put into executing the in-person experience on the day, and as you put into ongoing engagement.
-An event isn’t just a one-off moment, it’s a point in an ongoing engagement plan.
+Treat events, like running a CX day, in the same way.
+Put as much, if not more, effort into planning the engagement, framing the question of why people should attend, and developing engagement strategies as you put into executing the in-person experience and ongoing engagement.
+An event isn’t just a one-off moment — it’s a point in an ongoing engagement plan.

 Listen to our CX Cast with Tavar to learn more about how CX leaders can create meaningful, lasting connections that drive both customer value and business outcomes.